gracetownland/Legal-Aid-Tool/docs/userGuide.md

 Students can click on a case and see the overview, summaries, transcriptions, notes as well as interact with the AI Assistant.

 To start a new case, students can click on the "New Case" button at the top of the screen.
-This page opens up a form with information thhe students can fill out about the jursidtiction, broad area of law and give a short description of the case which will then be sent to the AI Assistant.
+This page opens up a form with information the students can fill out about the jurisdiction, broad area of law and give a short description of the case which will then be sent to the AI Assistant.

 ![image](./media/student-new-case.jpg)